 BDO LLP has been the Company's Auditor from its incorporation on 4 December 2012.
-The Auditor is required to rotate the audit partner responsible for the Group audit every five years.
-In the prior year, a new lead partner was appointed and therefore the lead partner will be required to rotate after the completion of the 2019 year end audit.
+The Auditor is required to rotate the audit partner responsible for the Group audit every 5 years.
+A new lead partner was appointed in 2015 and therefore the lead partner will be required to rotate after the completion of the 2019 year end audit.